 Propositions for harmonisation of HD 1.6 criteria with STANAG 4439 requirements have been prepared by national experts led by the British.
-This proposition has been prepared to be presented during the UN Committee of Experts in Geneva during June 2010.
-This proposition would solve the current, unrealistic EIDS requirement by limiting the requirement to meet the EIDS criteria to the main charge of the IM product.
+Then, HD 1.6 criteria amendment has been approved by UN Committee of Experts on 10 December 2010 and it has been issued on 8 March 2011 [14].
+This amendment would solve the current, unrealistic EIDS requirement by limiting the requirement to meet the EIDS criteria to the main charge of the IM product.
 Nevertheless, at the same time some unrealistic criteria have been introduced and these are surprising stricter than for SSD 1.2.3.